 - Machine learning for rendering and rendering for machine learning

 - Augmented/virtual reality, including rendering, input, and output technologies

 - Computational photography, optics & displays

 - Inverse and differentiable rendering

-- Human perception on rendering
+- Human perception of rendered images

 - Scientific visualization, e.g. large-scale data visualization and volume rendering

 How to Submit Your Work

 Please submit your work using the SRM online submission system.
 The submission should use the EGSR 2020 LaTeX template available on SRM following this link (first create an account on the SRM system to download the template).